upes-open/OSoC-24-Health-Reserve/readme.md

 1. There are 3 level of toughness of the issues.
     1. Easy: The issues which are beginner level and easy to solve. **(10 points)**
     2. Medium: The issues which are intermediate level and a bit tricky to solve. **(20 points)**
-    3. Medium: The issues which are advanced level and includes advanced concept of the technology stack to solve. **(30 points)**
+    3. Advance: The issues which are advanced level and includes advanced concept of the technology stack to solve. **(30 points)**
 2. Direct commit on `main` branch is restricted.
 Creating a branch is mandatory.
 3. Pull request without the issue number will not be merged.
 4. Scores will be weekly declared on the OPEN's website and discord.